Coping with Grief

 Kerry will be remembered as a hardworking man, but even more so as a devoted father, brother, and friend whose love and loyalty touched everyone who knew him.
 He will be deeply missed.

-in memory of Alex "Kerry" Melnik, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Alex "Kerry" Melnik, please visit our floral store.